hendrikmelse/smart_home/server/docs/server_interface.md

 #### Example
 An led strip might send the following command to register itself:

-`{"target": "server", "payload": {"device_name": "led_strip", "version": "1.0.1", "description": A simple commandable LED strip.}}`
+`{"target": "server", "payload": {"device_name": "led_strip", "description": "A simple commandable LED strip.", "version": "1.0.1"}}`

 ### Unregister
-When unregistering a device, the client may choose to define the `device_name` key.
-If it does, then the server will remove the specified device from it's list of registered devices.
-If the payload does not define the `device_name` key, then the server will unregister the device associated with the IP address from which the command was received.
+A device may only unregister itself.
+No other payload arguments are necessary, as the server can identify the device by its ip address.

 ## Talking to Other Devices